andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

-# Modify bitmovin player to handle metadata during playback in 5 main steps.
+# Modify bitmovin player to handle metadata during playback in 5 steps.

 The goal of this tutorial is to modify the Bitmovin player seek bar adding extra, seekable highlighted events in the content, using JS/CSS and HTML.
 There are 5 steps to follow: